gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-04.md

 ## Insanity has set in
 It takes approximately three days before you begin an incessant verbal stream of inconsequential observations about your steadily shrinking world.
-This is directed at [[The Baby-Son]].
+This is directed at [[The-Baby-Son]].

 Mostly.